agvxov/tbsp/documentation/notes.md

  * Where 'catch' could be implemented as a goto.
  * I am unsure whether this would be too generic to be useful or not.
  */

+// the symbol prefix should be user changable
 ```